Transparent dark purple Travel Guide by Insurte logo

 Financial requirements for studying abroad in the Netherlands

-This is really important as the Dutch government needs to know that you will be able to provide essentials for yourself, such as accommodations and food.
+This is really important as the Dutch government needs to know that you will be able to provide the essentials for yourself, things like your accommodations and food.

 Each year you study abroad in the Netherlands, you will need to show that you have the financial means to sustain yourself for the entire year.
 This is done by filling out a form.